thodkatz/everse-resqui-demo/README.md

 **Repository → Settings → Actions → Runners → New self-hosted runner**

-Follow the instructions GitHub provides to download, configure, and start the runner:

 ```bash
 # Configure (use the token GitHub gives you)